pingcap/docs-tidb-operator/en/maintain-a-kubernetes-node.md

 #### Method 1: Reschedule Pods (for automatically migratable storage)

 If you use storage that supports automatic migration (such as [Amazon EBS](https://aws.amazon.com/ebs/)), you can reschedule component Pods by following [Perform a graceful restart of a single Pod in a component](restart-a-tidb-cluster.md#perform-a-graceful-restart-of-a-single-pod-in-a-component).
-The following example uses the PD component:
+The following instructions take rescheduling PD Pods as an example:

 1. Check the PD Pod on the node to be maintained: